 Information included in OMPdb consists of sequence data, as well as annotation for structural characteristics (such as the transmembrane segments), literature references and links to other public databases, features that are unique worldwide.
 We also offer information regarding the existence of a 3D-structure of a given protein, if it is deposited in the PDB database.
 A list of protein entries with solved 3D-structure can be also found in each family entry page, when applicable.
 We chose to include in OMPdb only protein sequences having a length of at least 120 amino-acids and a coverage of at least 70% in the respective pHMM of the family they belong to.

-The web interface of OMPdb offers the user the ability not only to view the available data, but also to submit advanced queries for text search within the database's protein entries or to use the BLAST and hmmscan program of the HMMER suite in order to perform protein or domain searches respectively.
-The most up-to-date version of the database (as well as all previous versions) can be downloaded in various formats (flat text, XML format or raw FASTA sequences).
+The web interface of OMPdb offers the user the ability not only to view the available data, but also to submit advanced queries for text search within the database's protein entries or to use the BLAST / phmmer and hmmscan program of the HMMER suite in order to perform protein or domain searches respectively.
+The most up-to-date version of the database can be downloaded in various formats (flat text, XML format or raw FASTA sequences).